 Fresh and frozen veggies and a few pantry staples are all that is needed to make this easy recipe.
 Plus a little bit of cheese of course!

-Carrots – we dice up some baby carrots because that is what we always have in the fridge.
+- Carrots: We dice up some baby carrots because that is what we always have in the fridge.
+Frozen will work.
+Canned will probably be too soft so I don’t recommend them in this recipe.

-Milk – we use whole milk in everything.
+- Milk: I use whole milk.
 Skim, 1%, or 2% will work but will result in a sauce that is slightly thinner.

-Dijon Mustard – I use the smooth type for this.
+- Dijon Mustard: I use the smooth type for this.
 I have not tried the grainy variety.
+If you aren’t a fan you can simply leave it out.

-Parmesan Cheese – it comes already shredded or in a block.
-We prefer the type in the block.
+- Parmesan Cheese: It comes already shredded or in a block.
+We prefer the type on the block because it melts better.

 This skillet tuna noodle casserole is very quick and easy to make.